IreneBS/irene_borra-serrano/_portfolio/Website.md

 As one of the main objectives of Momentum is to learn and broaden my programming skills, it is a great opportunity to invest time on this learning process.
 Not only I use AI tools but also I ask around my human friends!

+Update - Section news under control, I am capable of adding as many as I want and even add pictures.
+Next To do's: change the picture of the main page and add the logo!